Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Applying Quantum Amplitude Estimation techniques in amplitude encoding

 Define $\mathcal{F}:=\mathcal{R} (\mathcal{A} \otimes I)$ and $\ket{\chi} := \mathcal{F} \ket{0}$.
 Let $\mathcal{Z} := I - 2 \ketbra{0}{0}$ and $\mathcal{U} := I - 2 \ketbra{\chi}{\chi} = \mathcal{F} \mathcal{Z} \mathcal{F}^\dag$.
 The following holds:

-\begin{thm}[QAE scaling with bounded output values] Let $f$ and $\mathcal{A}$ as defined above, such that $f(\mathcal{A})$ is valued in $[0,1]$.
+\begin{thm}[QAE scaling for the estimation of the mean of a bounded function] Let $f$ and $\mathcal{A}$ as defined above, such that $f(\mathcal{A})$ is valued in $[0,1]$.
 Let the desired accuracy be $\epsilon$.
 There exists a quantum algorithm, called QAE, that uses $O (1)$ copies of $\ket{\chi}$ and uses $\mathcal{U}$ for a number of times $O (1/\epsilon)$, and estimates $z := \mathbb{E}[f(\mathcal{A})]$ up to an additive error $\epsilon$ with success probability at least $8/\pi^2 > 0.81$.
 It suffices to sample from the quantum circuit $S=O(\lg 1/(1-\alpha))$ times and take the median $Z_S$ to obtain an estimate such that $\mathbb{P}(\abs{Z_S-z} \leq \epsilon) \geq \alpha$. \end{thm} \begin{proof} See \cite[Thm 2.3 and Lemma 2.1]{montanaro_quantum_2015}.
-Also refer to \cite{rebentrost_quantum_2018}. \end{proof} The idea of the QAE is to connect the desired expectation value to an eigenfrequency of an oscillating quantum system and then use the phase estimation algorithm to obtain the estimation up to a desired accuracy \cite{rebentrost_quantum_2018}.
+Also refer to \cite{rebentrost_quantum_2018}. \end{proof} The idea of Montanaro's approach is to connect the desired expectation value to an eigenfrequency of an oscillating quantum system and then use the phase estimation algorithm to obtain the estimation up to a desired accuracy \cite{rebentrost_quantum_2018}.
 The desired expectation $z$ is linked to the corresponding phase $\theta$ via

 and similarly the estimator for $z$ is defined by

 The error in $z$ is then linearly controlled by the error in $\theta$ when $\hat \theta \to \theta$ by

 through a Taylor expansion of Eq.~\eqref{eq:z-theta}, as shown for instance in Ref.~\cite[Appendix F]{rebentrost_quantum_2018}.